turbonemesis/constitution/CONSTITUTION.md

 Section 1 - This Constitution, and the laws created pursuant thereof; under the authority of {CompanyName}, shall be the supreme law of the land.

 Section 2 - The active voting members before mentioned, shall be bound by oath or affirmation, to support this Constitution;

-### Signers

-Section 1 - The parties acknowledge and agree that this constitution may be executed by electronic signature, which shall be considered as an original signature for all purposes and shall have the same force and effect as an original signature

-Done in convention by the unanimous consent of the active members present this {day spelled out} of {Month spelled out Year spelled out}.

-In witness whereof, we have hereunder subscribed our names.

-{Signatures go here}